LeaderPortfolio

 The Full Dossier

-Carl Celian Icahn was born on February 16, 1936, in Queens, New York.
-He grew up in the Far Rockaway neighborhood.
-His father was a cantor and later a substitute teacher, and his mother was a schoolteacher.
-Icahn graduated from Princeton University in 1957 with a degree in philosophy.
-He briefly attended New York University School of Medicine before dropping out to join the Army Reserve.
+Carl Celian Icahn was born in Queens, New York City, on February 16, 1936, to an Ashkenazi Jewish family.
+His father was a cantor, and his mother was a schoolteacher.
+Icahn attended Far Rockaway High School.
+He graduated from Princeton University in 1957 with a B.A. in philosophy, and later studied medicine at New York University School of Medicine for two years before dropping out to join the Army Reserve.

 Rise to Success